 Both a federal district court and the First U.S. Circuit Court of Appeals upheld the compelled fees and rejected the First Amendment challenge.
 On further appeal, the U.S. Supreme Court agreed in a decision authored by Justice Stephen Breyer.

 Breyer surveyed many of the Court’s prior decisions in this area, most notably Abood v.
-Detroit Bd. of Educ.
-(1977) and Lehnert v.
-Farris Faculty Assn.
-(1991).
+Detroit Board of Education (1977) and Lehnert v.
+Farris Faculty Association (1991).
 These decisions allowed unions to charge nonmembers as long as the charges bore an appropriate relation to collective-bargaining activity.

 Breyer reasoned that the charges in this case were appropriate as long as there was a connection or “appropriate relation to collective bargaining” and there was reciprocity in that the local payments “may ultimately inure to the benefit of the members of the local union.”